pedroforbeck/sentinel/README.md

 ## <img src="https://icongr.am/feather/cpu.svg?size=24&color=A1A1A6" align="absmiddle" /> System Architecture

-By abstracting security and routing away from the core services (like the Task Engine and Notification Service), the ecosystem becomes inherently more scalable and secure.
-Sentinel intercepts incoming external requests, validates JWT tokens, checks rate limits against a Redis cache, and securely proxies the request to the correct internal port.
+By leveraging a message broker, Sentinel completely decouples the logging and monitoring logic from the rest of the application.
+Core services (like the Task Engine) simply publish events to Kafka topics and continue executing.
+Sentinel independently consumes these topics, processes the payloads, and persists them for future querying and security analysis.

 <br>